abcdw/ironhide/README.md

 ### Rule

-Rule specifies relation between `bullet`s.
+Rule specifies relation between parts of `data-source`s.
 It is a map, which can contain few different key types:

-* `charge`, which associated with path to `bullet`
+* `data-source` name, which associated with path to exact part of `data-source`
-* `:ih/direction`, which associated with a pair of source and sink `charge`s
+* `:ih/direction`, which associated with a pair of source and sink `data-source`s
-* `:ih/defaults`, which associated with map of `charge` keys and path-to-default-value values
+* `:ih/defaults`, which associated with map of `data-source` name keys and path-to-default-value values

 ```clj